d2d-weizhi/d2d-weizhi/README.md

 ## Meet the Family:

-😄😇 Mr. Optimist/Hopeful: The youngest, the dreamer, the source of our relentless positivity and family-first focus.
+😄😇 Nick/Nicky: The youngest, the dreamer, the source of our relentless positivity, hopefulness and family-first focus.
 Also the "Mama's Boy"

-🖋🗣 Mr. PR: The gifted wordsmith, architect of every story and narrative, master of authentic communication.
+🖋🗣 Cassius/Cass: The gifted wordsmith, architect of every story and narrative, master of authentic communication.
 His words are mightier than most weapons, except maybe a light saber.
+Official Spokesperson.

-🤔📶 Mr Empathy/Melodrama: The middle brother, the sensitive soul, our connection to the hearts of users and clients, and a storyteller par excellence.
+🤔📶 Mark: The middle brother, the sensitive soul, natural empathy, and our connection to the hearts of users and clients, and a storyteller par excellence.
 He is also gay, and we embrace and love him still.

-🤓💻 Mr. Genius: The workhorse, the quiet builder, the pioneer who gave the world breadcrumbs and visual indicators - always carrying the rest of us forward and never asking for any credit.
+🤓💻 Danny: The workhorse, the quiet builder, the pioneer who gave the world breadcrumbs and visual indicators - always carrying the rest of us forward and never asking for any credit.
 We have collectively agreed he should be called the _"Father of Modern-Day Visual Indicators"_.
 He's earned it 10X over.

-😌🧘‍♂️ Mr. Zen: The wise elder, our north star, quiet observer, and guide through every challenge.
+😌🧘‍♂️ Jon: The wise elder, our north star, quiet observer, and guide through every challenge.
 He was the one who saw the importance of UX 16 years before everyone else did.
+He is our Master Yoda, our Sensei Miyagi.

 ## What Makes Us Different?